 Attitude to tax planning and level of risk

-As part of our business and commercial operations we seek to utilise available tax reliefs, incentives and exemptions in line with both the intent and letter of tax legislation.
+As part of our business and commercial operations we seek to utilise available tax reliefs, incentives, and exemptions in line with both the intent and the letter of tax legislation.

 We will seek external tax advice where necessary to ensure the right amount of tax is determined in any complex circumstances.

 AGS seeks to have a transparent, honest, and constructive relationship with HMRC.